-Note that the share of profit from a partnership firm is not taxed in the hands of the partner since it is paid out of the post-tax profits of the partnership firm.
+Note that the share of profit from a partnership firm is not taxed in the hands of the partner, since it is paid out of the post-tax profits of the partnership firm.

 Presumptive taxation scheme for persons having income from profession

-However, dividend income in excess of INR 1 million will be chargeable to tax in the case of an individual, HUF, or a firm who is a resident in India at the rate of 10%.
-The taxation of dividend income in excess of INR 1 million shall be on a gross basis (i.e. no deduction will be allowed).
+However, dividend income in excess of INR 1 million will be chargeable to tax in the case of an individual, HUF or a firm, who is a resident in India, at the rate of 10%.
+The taxation of dividend income in excess of INR 1 million shall be on gross basis (i.e. no deduction will be allowed).

 Interest income is taxable in India.
-A deduction of up to INR 10,000 is allowed in respect of savings bank interest on deposits (not being time deposits) with specified banking companies registered with the banking authority/ cooperative societies engaged in carrying on business of banking/post office in India.
+A deduction of up to INR 10,000 is allowed in respect of savings bank interest on deposits (not being time deposits) with specified banking companies registered with the banking authority/ cooperative societies engaged in carrying on business of banking/ Post Office in India.